siriobalmelli/libcheck_example/README.md

 - [GNU Make][make] (probably any other Make will do, but untested)
 - A compiler like [gcc][] or [clang][]
 - The [check][libcheck] library
+- The [pkg-config][] tool

 Installation procedures will vary per platform.
+On Ubuntu, this looks like:

+    sudo apt-get update
+    sudo apt-get -y install make build-essential check pkg-config

 Alternately, you can invoke `nix-shell` from the [nix][] package manager;
 it will read [shell.nix](shell.nix) and set up these dependencies for you.